jugeeya/UltimateTrainingModpack/README.md

 ## Save States

 At any time in Training Mode, you can press `Grab + Down Taunt` to save the state of training mode.
 This will save the position, state, and damage of each fighter, which can then be reverted to at any time with `Grab + Up Taunt`.
-With the mirroring setting,loading the save state will flip the positions, allowing you to practice your skills facing both directions.
+With the mirroring setting, loading the save state will flip the positions, allowing you to practice your skills facing both directions.
 Use this instead of the built-in training mode reset!

 <img src="./photos/FLy0xiw.gif">